UK says under-40s should be offered alternative to AstraZeneca vaccine

 The British MHRA medicine regulator has found an incidence of 17.4 clots per million doses of the vaccine among 30 to 39 year olds, compared with 10.5 clots per million doses overall.

-There have been 2.1 deaths from the clots per million doses reported overall, rising to 4.5 deaths per million doses for the 30 to 39 year olds.
+There have been 4.5 deaths per million doses for the 30 to 39 year olds, compared to 2.1 deaths from the clots per million doses reported overall.

 June Raine, MHRA Chief Executive, said the benefits of the AstraZeneca vaccine “continue to outweigh the risks for the vast majority of people”.